My 21st Century Blues: Songs

 The album consists of 15 tracks.
 It starts with a spoken introduction presenting Raye to a jazz club.
 The jazz-influenced song "Oscar Winning Tears" contains lyrics about "leaving an emotionally abusive and manipulative man".
-On the R&B and dark pop track "Hard Out Here", Raye confronts patriarchy in music industry and "white men CEOs" while singing, "This LP's full of the shit I'm gonna say to you".
+On the R&B and dark pop track "Hard Out Here", Raye confronts patriarchy in the music industry and "white men CEOs" while singing, "This LP's full of the shit I'm gonna say to you".
 It interpolates the 1991 song "Give It Away" by the band Red Hot Chili Peppers.
 On the fourth track, "Black Mascara", Raye sings about being spiked by a close person.
-It is a dance and electronic song with a club beat and synthesizers.
+It is a dance and electronic song with a club beat and synthesisers.
 Its refrain goes from "What you done to me?" to "You're done to me".
 The lyrics of "Escapism" detail a night out after the end of a relationship, where she decides to turn to drugs.
-The trip hop beat of "Escapism" is made by synthesizers, sirens, and strings.
+The trip hop beat of "Escapism" is made by synthesisers, sirens, and strings.
 According to Pitchforks Aimee Cliff, it recalls the R&B style from Raye's early EPs.
-On the "bluesy" track "Mary Jane", Raye opens about her drug addictions, mentioning marijuana and codeine.
+On the "bluesy" track "Mary Jane", Raye opens up about her drug addictions, mentioning marijuana and codeine.
 Musically, it is stripped-back and contains slow motioned drums and guitar riffs.
 Over blues guitars and funk shuffles, "The Thrill Is Gone"'s lyrical content describes an abusive relationship, where the singer also shares the end of the love she had for another person.
 Dorks Abigail Firth and NMEs Hannah Mylrea said that it is reminiscent to the early work of Winehouse.
-The album centerpiece, "Ice Cream Man", is a sentimental ballad where Raye exposes repeated situations of sexual assault she had experienced since the age of seven.
+The album centrepiece, "Ice Cream Man", is a sentimental ballad where Raye exposes repeated situations of sexual assault she had experienced since the age of seven.
 She then details a situation when a producer took advantage of her in a studio session.
-It was directed to her abusers, with the purpose for them to not "lay hands on a woman like that ever again in [their] life".
+It is directed to her abusers, with the purpose for them to not "lay hands on a woman like that ever again in [their] life".